 A cleaning procedure documents the tasks that need to be done daily, weekly, monthly, quarterly and annually to keep your food business clean.
 It includes the tasks of cleaning and sanitising, what materials and chemicals will be used, how often each task needs to be done, how it should be done and who should do it.
+The Cleaning and Sanitising Procedure in Appendix 14 is available on Council's website.

 You should keep a record of the cleaning and sanitising tasks that have been undertaken at your food business.
-The Cleaning and Sanitising Schedule in Appendix 11 is available on the Queensland Health and Council's websites.
+The Cleaning and Sanitising Schedule in Appendix 13 is available on Council's website.